Cyber AssessValydex™by iFeelTech

 Begin with a comprehensive audit of your Google Workspace deployment to identify migration scope and potential challenges.

-Email Volume Assessment
+Email Volume Assessment:

 1. Document total mailbox sizes per user through Google Admin console